Loan Repayment Assistance Program

-Applicant must be an attorney who is employed full-time or has a job offer from an LSC grantee organization with a start date of October 1, 2022, or earlier, as a licensed attorney as that term is defined by the LSC grantee.
+- Applicant must be an attorney who is employed full-time or has a job offer from an LSC grantee organization with the start date of October 1, 2023, or earlier, as a licensed attorney as that term is defined by the LSC grantee.

 If the participating attorney stays employed full-time and in good standing with the same LSC grantee throughout the required twelve months, as certified by the executive director of that grantee, then LSC will forgive the loan (presuming the participating attorney meets all other terms and conditions of the loan agreement.)
 If the participating attorney stops working at the employing LSC grantee organization during the annual cycle at the employing LSC grantee, then the entire loan must be paid back to LSC, unless LSC determines the participating attorney had good cause.